Food play ideas are so important for a child’s good relationship with food. This blog post is all about food play ideas.

 - Mashed potatoes

 Hide toy fruits and vegetables or kitchen utensils in the bins for children to find.
-These clear bins are great.
+These clear plastic storage bins are great.
 This activity helps develop tactile senses and can be particularly beneficial for children with sensory processing issues.

 6. Make Food Puppets